andreabazerla/ocaml-interpreter/README.md

 #### Set()

 It get as input a string `x`, an int `y` and a char `z` to return the same string `x` updated replacing its char at position `y` with the new char `z`.
-If string `x` after `Set()` will be the same of that before, then its tait remains the same.
+If string `x` after `Set()` will be the same of that before, then its taint remains the same.
 Otherwise, if `x` is changed, then will be made a new string through substring operation: you merge two string, the first and the last part, with in the middle the new char `z`.
 In this last case, will be done an `OR` between taints of string `x` and char `z` to be setted.

 ```
 let set (x,y,z) =